jmuehlig/perf-cpp/examples/README.md

 * [multi_cpu.cpp](multi_cpu.cpp) shows how to pin performance counters to **specific CPU cores** instead of focussing on threads and processes.

 ### Sampling
-* [instruction_pointer_sampling.cpp](instruction_pointer_sampling.cpp) provides and example to sample instruction pointers on a single thread.
+* [instruction_pointer_sampling.cpp](instruction_pointer_sampling.cpp) provides an example to sample instruction pointers on a single thread.
+* [flame_graph.cpp](flame_graph.cpp) provides an example to generate a format that can be used by flamegraph generators.
-* [address_sampling.cpp](address_sampling.cpp) provides and example to sample virtual memory addresses, their latency, and their origin.
+* [address_sampling.cpp](address_sampling.cpp) provides an example to sample virtual memory addresses, their latency, and their origin.
 * [counter_sampling.cpp](counter_sampling.cpp) shows how to include values of further hardware performance counters into samples.
 * [branch_sampling.cpp](branch_sampling.cpp) exemplifies sampling for last branch records and their prediction success.
 * [register_sampling.cpp](register_sampling.cpp) provides an example on how to include values of specific registers into samples.